What does Kindle Project do?

 2. Focus on Grants – If you love Kindle Project’s grantees, this is an easy way to pool funds with other donors and make a bigger impact.

-3. Innovate and Collaborate – Any donor who contributes at least $40,000 to Strengthen the Core is invited to collaborate with Kindle Project on a special project or fund.
+3. Innovate and Collaborate – Want to collaborate with Kindle Project on a special project or fund?
 Let’s dream up something great together!

 4. Get Support – If you are starting your own philanthropic initiative or are seeking advice or coaching on any aspect of your philanthropy, Kindle Project is here to help.